uio-bmi/immuneML/docs/source/galaxy.rst

 immuneML & Galaxy
 =================

-ImmuneML is integrated with Galaxy through a list of Galaxy tools.
-These tools include tools for repertoire and receptor classification for immunology experts and CLI equivalent tools where the analysis is defined by YAML specification.

-Tools for immunology experts:

-1. :ref:`How to classify immune repertoires` - a tool with customized user interface for repertoire classification.

-CLI equivalent tools based on YAML specification:
+All of immuneMLs functionalities are also available through a Galaxy web interface as a collection of Galaxy tools.
+We provide a YAML-based Galaxy tool that is equivalent to the CLI (command-line interface), as well as repertoire and receptor-level classification tools with an intuitive graphical user interface aimed at immunology experts without a machine learning background.

+To get started, you will need to add your dataset to Galaxy, which is explained in this tutorial:

-1. :ref:`How to make an immuneML dataset in Galaxy` - a tool that creates a Galaxy collection from a set of repertoire or receptor files and corresponding metadata,
+- :ref:`How to make an immuneML dataset in Galaxy` - a tool that creates a Galaxy collection from a set of repertoire or receptor files and corresponding metadata

+Subsequently, immunology experts without machine learning background can follow these instructions:

+- :ref:`Classify immune repertoires` (Galaxy tool) - a tool with an easily interpretable user interface for repertoire classification (e.g., immune status prediction).

+- Classify immune receptors (Galaxy tool) - coming soon

+Alternatively, CLI equivalent tools based on the YAML specification can be run using the following instructions

-2. :ref:`How to run an analysis in Galaxy` - a tool that can perform any analysis immuneML supports using a Galaxy collection created in the ImmuneML
+-  :ref:`How to run an analysis in Galaxy` - a tool that can perform any analysis immuneML supports using a Galaxy collection created in the
-Dataset wrapper or raw files and a specification.
+‘Create dataset’ Galaxy tool or raw files and a YAML specification.

 Galaxy tutorials: